Reenforcements/FPGAComputer/notes.md

 You can put a giant wait at the end of your always block to let the simulation run and have it never repeat.

 `$readmemb` can be used to read lines of binary from a file for use with testing.
-[More help.](http://verilog.renerta.com/mobile/source/vrg00016.htm)
+[More help.](http://verilog.renerta.com/mobile/source/vrg00016.htm) `$readmemh` also exists but for reading hex from a file instead of binary.

 ### Links